4di5h/smartPlugBatteryMonitor/README.md

 The applets that are used for this project are also made public: [Battery Low Trigger](https://ift.tt/dtbKL1a), [Battery High Trigger](https://ift.tt/5AHKCFT)

 ### Using the Script
-Finishing this script took longer than anticipated, thus instead of further writeup I have opted to present the script via my YouTube video.
-Link _____
+Finishing this script took longer than anticipated, thus instead of further writeup I have opted to present the script via my [YouTube video](https://youtu.be/tRVYT38KTz4?si=rqfJ2Ae0QtJGczWg)

 Attention: If configuring the SMTP Server with GMail, ensure you acquire an app-specific password from the link in Resources below and activate it.
 You will need to enable the 2-step verification method in your Account settings to set up an App Specific password.
 Regular Gmail password is longer suffice for SMTP authentication; only the app-specific password will work.